 Imagine enjoying seven to eleven days with an unobstructed view of the world!
-Your spectacular view includes the glorious blue of the world’s seas, lakes and rivers; the majestic mountains and fields.
+Your spectacular view includes the glorious blue of the world’s seas, lakes and rivers and the majestic mountains and wide fields.

 City lights will twinkle below you, while stars and planets wink at you from above.

 Your house in the sky is made up of several modules, including private sleeping and bathing quarters; dining and living areas; and docking stations for the Soyuz, the Russian supply ship Progress, the European ATV and the Japanese HTV, Progress.
 It could be that also some "private visitors" are docked at the station as SpaceX's "Dragon" capsule.
 Every module is spacious and comfortable.
 Extras include state-of-the-art computers and refrigerators, an exercise bike, solar powered water tanks, and an entertainment system.

 Keep track of your location on overhead screens with a map of the world; your trek through the stars racked with a bright line allowing you to chart your journey.
 It does not require a degree in rocket science to understand, as everything clearly displayed in laymen's terms.
 The onboard computers can even predict your future locations.

 If you remember your geography, you will enjoy identifying the land masses below you.
 Finding the Eighty-Mile Beach in West Australia is easy, as well as making out the trail of muddy, brown Amazon as it snakes its way through the jungle.
 Snowy mountain tops glisten below, as do the well-lit cities of the United States, Europe and Japan.
 Deserts stretch before you, and you can follow the coastlines as they weave an intricate tapestry of patterns between the land and the vast oceans.